ronilan/event-loop.crumb/README.md

 Functions are called in the following order: 1 (loop), 2 (keypress), 3 (mouse move), 4 (mouse click) and finally 0 (state changed).
 Listeners are processed in the order in which they are listed.
 This means that if there are, for example three listeners, than the first function called will be the event function of the first listener and the second function called will be the loop function of the second listener and so on.

+With Crumb's dynamic scoping, event functions are executed in loop scope.
+This allows event functions to "magically" access variables defined within the `until` event loop.
+This includes `state` and `loop_count` that are used by the native `until` loop as well as several variables originating from event capturing.
+See [In Scope Variables](#in-scope-variables) reference for more.

+When an event function is not needed, it can be listed as `void`, however, if defined it is required to return a state (modified or unmodified).

+The event loop will terminate when the state value is changed to `void`.
+It will then return the last state before being voided.

+## Examples

-The following example prints a never ending strem of `1` and `2`.
+The following example prints a never ending stream of `1` and `2`.
 Whenever a key is pressed it will add `key1` and `key2` to the stream.

 ```
 listener_1 =   (list void {